 Once submitted, your registration form will be automatically available to the Fulbright Foundation/Greek Program Coordinator for a first review.
 You will receive a confirmation email in the days following your submission.

-The Fulbright Foundation accepts ONLY online Embark Applications.
+The Fulbright Foundation accepts ONLY electronically submitted Embark Applications.
 Faxed or e-mailed or mailed copies of applications will not be accepted.

 - Online application form.